 Related Journal Articles

-Overview: Neil Carter.
-Commentaries: Chris Huhne, Ed Davey, Fiona Hall
+Overview by Neil Carter.
+Commentaries from Chris Huhne, Ed Davey and Fiona Hall.

 Review of Duncan Brack, Robert Ingham and Tony Little (eds.), British Liberal Leaders: Leaders of the Liberal Party, SDP and Liberal Democrats since 1828 (Biteback Publishing, 2015).

 Interviews with Nick Clegg and ten other former Liberal Democrat ministers on their experiences of the 2010–15 coalition.